blab/size-genetic-clusters/README.md

 ### Simulation study evaluating our statistical framework

+### Empirical approximation of the probability that transmission occurs before mutation

+The script **draw_proba_transmission_before_mutation.R** reproduces the simulation approach developped in the paper to estimate the probability that a transmission event occurs before a mutation event for different pathogens.

 ### Application to real data

 The following scripts can be used to reproduce the analysis of: